Lemon Grass Bavarois

 1. Warm up condensed milk, glucose syrup, and milk.
 Remove from the heat.

 2. Add the bloomed gelatin and mix until dissolve.

 3. Add the milk mixture to the chopped white chocolate stirring until well incorporated.

-4. Add the yellow food coloring as needed and mix, strain.
+4. Add the yellow food colouring as needed and mix, strain.